 Boathouse

 The Boathouse site is owned by the college, which is responsible for the care and maintenance of the Boathouse.
 Maintenance is carried out by both the Boat House Manager and the College, depending on the nature of the work.
 The Boat Club is currently involved in raising funds for a major redevelopment, led by the Steering Committee and the development office.
-All funds for this development will come from this fundraising and from gifts from Old Members, NOT from JCR funding.
+All funds for this development will come from this fundraising and from gifts from Old Members, not from JCR funding.

 Equipment